Skip to content

 The structure for iterating over the elements of a C collection (ICollection) is therefore as follows:

-' define the collection
+' define collection

 dim C as ICollection C=...

-' obtain an enumerator for this collection
+' get an enumerator of this collection

-' iterate through the collection using this enumerator
+' browse the collection with this enumerator

 ' we have a current element